Sevrai

 Sevrai (/fr/) is a commune in the Orne department in north-western France.

 Geography

 The commune is made up of the following collection of villages and hamlets, Udon,Ferrière and Sevrai.

 Parts of the commune make up the area, the Plaine d'Argentan, which is known for its cereal growing fileds and horse stud farms.

 Sevrai along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

-There are 5 watercourses that traverse through the commune, the River Orne, River Maire, River Udon, Gosu stream and Poncey stream.
+There are 5 watercourses that traverse through the commune, the Orne, Maire, Udon, Gosu stream and Poncey stream.